bovender/LinkTitles/README.md

 ## Development

 As of December 2020, there is only one major branch where all development takes place.
-I used to follow Vincent Driessen's advice on [A successful Git branching model](http://nvie.com/git-model), but this did not work out for me after all.
+Formerly, I used to follow Vincent Driessen's advice on [A successful Git branching model](http://nvie.com/git-model), but this did not work out for me after all.
 Pull requests from other developers were usually issued against the `master` branch, and the constant switching between the `develop` and the `master`